JohnGiorgi/DeCLUTR/README.md

 This will:

-1. Load the model serialized to `tmp` with the weights from the epoch that achieved the best performance on the validation set.
+1. Load the model serialized to `output` with the weights from the epoch that achieved the best performance on the validation set.
 2. Use that model to embed the text in the provided input file (`path/to/input.txt`).
-3. Save the embeddings to disk as a [JSON lines](http://jsonlines.org/) file (`tmp/embeddings.jsonl`)
+3. Save the embeddings to disk as a [JSON lines](http://jsonlines.org/) file (`output/embeddings.jsonl`)

-The text embeddings are stored in the field `"embeddings"` in `tmp/embeddings.jsonl`.
+The text embeddings are stored in the field `"embeddings"` in `output/embeddings.jsonl`.

 > If your model was trained with a `FeedForward` module, it will also contain a field named `"projections"`.
 A `FeedForward` module with a non-linear transformation [may improve the quality of representations learned by the encoder network](https://arxiv.org/abs/2002.05709).